A case study in two divergent research methodologies in music education. CAUSM Journal 8 (1) (1979): 33-72.

 A philosophical view of research in music education.
 Music Education Research 11 (4) (December 2009): 415-424.

-Music, myth, and education: The case of “The Lord of the Rings” film trilogy.
+Music, myth, and education: The Case of “The Lord of the Rings” Film Trilogy.
 Journal of Aesthetic Education 44 (1) (Spring 2010): 44-57.

 How can music education be religious?
 Philosophy of Music Education Review 19 (2) (Fall 2011: 155-163.

-With Iris M. Yob.
-Deconstructing Deleuze and Guattari's A Thousand Plateaus for music education.
+With Iris Yob.
+Deconstructing Deleuze and Guattari’s A Thousand Plateaus for music education.
 Journal of Aesthetic Education 47 (3) (Fall 2013): 36-55.

 Values and philosophizing about music education.
 Philosophy of Music Education Review 22 (1) (Spring 2014): 5-21.